AhmadAssal/Writer-Recognition/README.md

 To run this project

 Either:
-copy the main file into a directory that has a subdirectory called "testcases" then use the following command in the terminal "python3 main.py"
+copy the main file into a directory that has a subdirectory called "data" then use the following command in the terminal "python3 main.py"

 So:
 folder:
     main.py
-    testcases: 0
+    data: 0
                1
                2